aws-samples/quant-research-sample-using-amazon-ecs-and-aws-batch/README.md

    You need to provide below permissions
     - Read access to code, commit statuses, and metadata
     - Read and Write access to repository hooks
-3. Create an AWS Secret with the GitHub personal access token value for triggering deployment via CI/CD for your application code
+3. **Optional:** If you enable `app_with_codepipeline` in [parameters.json](infrastructure/config/parameters.json).
+Create an AWS Secret with the GitHub personal access token value for triggering deployment via CI/CD for your application code
    ```shell
    aws secretsmanager create-secret \